Deepakdalal081/Bollinger-Bands-Strategy-with-sharpe-ratio-/README.md

 Here,
 𝑘
-k is typically set to 2.
+k is typically set to 2.<br />
+**Sell Signal:** <br /> When the price crosses above the upper band and then reverses downwards, indicating an overbought condition.